Protecting trees and power lines

-How often do you inspect and prune vegetation?We inspect our entire 900 square mile service area every 3 years.
-For faster-growing trees the cycle is once every 18 months.
+How often do you inspect and prune vegetation?We inspect our entire 900 square mile service area on a 3 year cycle.

 Do you need my permission, as the property owner, to prune my trees?Your permission is not required since, by law, we’re required to maintain our lines and keep them safe and hazard-free.
 When our job planners identify trees on your property that need pruning, you will be notified in person or with a door hanger, and we will answer any questions you may have.

 How far will you prune my trees from the wires?The amount of pruning we do depends on the tree's structure, growth rate, how much it tends to sway in the wind and how much sag there is in the line that's affected.
 Other factors include the tree species, environmental factors, irrigation, proximity to the line, voltage of the line and line configuration.
 We need to maintain a reasonable margin of safety beyond the minimum clearance requirement.